 Header photographs: Arco van Strien and Alexandra van Strien-de Groot

 Rights and permissions

 Text: Unless stated otherwise, all text is licensed under a Creative Commons BY-NC-ND 4.0 license: attribution, non commercial, no derivatives.
 If you reproduce blog posts, please refer as follows:

 Willy van Strien: [title post with link].
 From so simple a beginning [date post], CC BY-NC-ND 4.0 licensed.

-Photographs: When only the name of the photographer is mentioned, the copyrights are his.
-On photographs taken from Wikimedia Commons or Flickr, a Creative Commons license applies.
+Photographs: When only the name of the photographer is mentioned, the copyrights are his and we have got permission for use on this blog.
+On photographs taken from Wikimedia Commons or Flickr, a Creative Commons license applies, as indicated.